 When you create a new piece of content, it’s likely that you already share it on your professional social media channels to encourage traffic and engagement.
 However, taking a PR approach to social media marketing can help to amplify your reach even more significantly through outreach.

 When you approach partners or others in your industry to share your content as part of a mutually beneficial agreement, this can result in further distribution of your content and the potential growth of your channel.
 There is also the possibility of links and brand mentions, which have become more important than ever thanks to Google’s latest batch of algorithm updates.
-Social signals have also become much more important as a ranking factor, making social media indispensable in your SEO strategy.
+Social signals have also become much more important as a ranking factor, making social media indispensable as part of your SEO strategy.

 Building Meaningful Relationships Through Partnerships